wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ### Endpoint and Parameters for Delta Counters

-To get a sampling of ingested delta counters (post aggregation), use the following endpoint.
+To get a sample of ingested delta counters (post aggregation), use the following endpoint.
 Replace `<cluster>` with the name of your Wavefront instance:

   ```
   https://<cluster>.wavefront.com/api/spy/deltas
   ```

-To get a sampling of delta counters with specific characteristics, add one or more of the following parameters:
+To get a sample of delta counters with specific characteristics, add one or more of the following parameters:

 <table width="100%">
 <tbody>